cysouw/diathesis/review/reviewLSP.md

 - p.
 132 ‘Das Problem steht zur Diskussion’: zur Diskussion stehen is a Funktionsverbgefüge; similarly unter Zugzwang geraten in 6.26b

 > Indeed.
-And they do not allow for a *da-* paraphrase.
+And they do not allow for a *da‑* paraphrase.
 I have removed them, and some others that likewise were listed here erroneously.

 - p.
 132 ‘Das Buch handelt über die Relativitätstheorie’: I prefer von